Frequently Asked Questions (FAQ)

 What licensed melatonin products are included in the formulary?

-Currently there are two licensed products listed in the Lincolnshire Joint Formulary:
+The current licensed products listed in the Lincolnshire Joint Formulary are:

-Circadin® MR 2mg tablets licensed for the short term treatment (13 weeks) of primary insomnia, in adults aged 55 or over.
+2mg MR tablets are licensed for the short term treatment (13 weeks) of primary insomnia, in adults aged 55 or over.

 What formulations of melatonin can be prescribed for children/adolescents that have difficulty swallowing tablets?